AK-Saigyouji/Procedural-Cave-Generator/Modules.md

 Compelling level design requires some control over what the user experiences and when.
 To this end, we need some constraints, or guarantees, from our level-building algorithms so that we can write algorithms to place content with some degree of organization.
 Furthermore, the nature of these guarantees will depend on what kind of game we are trying to build.

 A particularly simple yet effective way to impose such constraints is with a modular level design.
 We can create a simple graph to describe the large scale structure of our level, then apply a module to each node in the graph to flesh out the level.
 To take a simple example, let's suppose we have a "Content" module and a "Tunnel" module.
 A content module could be the default map generator module, for example, or a simple room.
-A tunnel module could be a fairly simple module that carves a single tunnel between two or more modules.
+A tunnel module could be a fairly simple module that carves a single tunnel between two spots in a map.

 With just these two modules, we can develop a large, complex cave with several guaranteed constraints on the large scale topology of the cave system.
 We could design a simple linear system: